 What exactly is burnout?

 Burnout is an occupational hazard.
-The well recognized Maslach Burnout Inventory (MBI) (4) proposes three domains:
+The well recognised Maslach Burnout Inventory (MBI) (4) proposes three domains:

 - Emotional exhaustion (EE)

-- Depersonalization (DP) - a cynical attitude with distancing behaviors
+- Depersonalisation (DP) - a cynical attitude with distancing behaviours

 - Low sense of personal accomplishment (PA)